-We defined the orbifold Donaldson-Thomas invariant for a 3-dimensional smooth projective Deligne-Mumford stack in Section ~\ref{DT}.
-Now we can define the relative Donaldson-Thomas invariant for a smooth pair $(Y,D)$, where $Y$ is a 3-dimensional smooth projective Deligne-Mumford stack, and $D\subset Y$ is a smooth divisor.
+We defined the orbifold Donaldson--Thomas invariant for a 3-dimensional smooth projective Deligne--Mumford stack in Section \ref{DT}.
+Now we can define the relative Donaldson--Thomas invariant for a smooth pair $(Y,D)$, where $Y$ is a 3-dimensional smooth projective Deligne--Mumford stack, and $D\subset Y$ is a smooth divisor.
 Fix a polarization $(\E,H)$ of $Y$ and $P$ as before.